-Mist had a locally aggressive tumour – a spindle cell sarcoma – succesfully removed with good margins by a local practice.
-The surgical wound unfortunately broke down.
+Mist had a locally aggressive tumour – a spindle cell sarcoma – successfully removed with good margins by local practice.
+The surgical wound, unfortunately, broke down.
 The resulting wound was large but this was NOT a disaster – a disaster would have been a neatly closed wound with residual tumour left behind by the surgeon.

-Mist was then referred to us, initially by way of photos emailed across.
+Mist was then referred to us at West Midlands Referrals, initially by way of photos emailed across.
 Ugly though the wound was, this was a glitch, not a major surgical problem.
 Complicating fractures were that the owner had an external fixator on their own leg because of a fracture, and Mist was something of a handful!
 There wasn’t an ounce of aggression in this dog, but “still” was a concept she struggled with.

 We asked that the surgical site be left alone until the pathology report had confirmed that the tumour had been successfully been removed with margins, and for three weeks post-op while the blood supply around it consolidated and while the wound “granulated” making it more resistant to infection.